LudvigOlsen/cvms/README.md

 ## Important News

   - AUC calculation has changed.
 Now explicitly sets the direction in pROC::roc.
+(27th of May 2019)

   - Unit tests have been updated for the new random sampling generator in R 3.6.0.
-They will NOT run previous versions of R.
+They will NOT run on previous versions of R.

   - Argument “positive” now defaults to 2.
-If a dependent variable has the values 0 and 1, 1 is now the default positive class.
+If a dependent variable has the values 0 and 1, 1 is now the default positive class, as that’s the second largest values.
+If the dependent variable is a character, it’s in alphabetical order.

   - Results now contain a count of singular fit messages.
 See ?lme4::isSingular for more information.